Shahab Khodro

 Shahab Khodro (Persian: شهاب خودرو) is an Iranian company which manufactures autobuses.
 Founded in 1962, it is one of the oldest and best-known Iranian motor companies.

 The company began producing double-decker buses in 1972.
-In 1987 Shahab Khodro company teamed up with TAM, a former Yugoslavian company, in manufacturing buses.
+In 1987, Shahab Khodro company teamed up with TAM, a former Yugoslavian company, in manufacturing buses.
 The company later entered into technical co-operation with Renault Group of France, who purchased a 35% stake in the company.
-In 2003 they began producing CNG buses.
-The company produces 1000 buses per year and 500 assorted service vehicles.
-The company produces other vehicle-related products and functions such as frames, body shop, painting shop, chassis assembly line, trimming hall, machining press, and welding shops.